-Merely for profit making and with the notion that the buyer must exercise caution while buying something as it’s not the duty of the seller to disclose that the rubies that are being sold are not genuine, there are many sellers who are luring customers with lead glass filled rubies.
+Merely for profit-making and with the notion that the buyer must exercise caution while buying something as it’s not the duty of the seller to disclose that the rubies that are being sold are not genuine, there are many sellers who are luring customers with lead glass-filled rubies.

-How to take care of a lead glass filled ruby?
+How to take care of a lead glass-filled ruby?

 Exercise caution when you wear a glass filled ruby stones and avoid contact with heat and chemicals as they may cause damage to the treated gemstones.
 Also, care should be taken to prevent using lemon juice or cleaners that may crack the stone.

-How to tell if you have a lead glass filled ruby?
+How to tell if you have a lead glass-filled ruby?

 Unfortunately determining this may not be possible unless you take the gemstone to a reliable gemologist and get it checked.

-How to avoid buying a lead glass filled ruby?
+How to avoid buying a lead glass-filled ruby?

-Make sure that your chosen supplier of the ruby gemstone is a trusted and well-known gemstones seller.
+Make sure that your chosen supplier of the ruby gemstone is a trusted and well-known gemstone seller.
 Avoid buying any gemstone, be it a precious or a semi-precious one, from an unknown seller to prevent falling prey to fake rubies.

 Also, be wise enough to question the authenticity of the ruby that you are buying.
 You will be paying a good amount of money for the gemstone you are planning to buy, and you have all the right to question the seller.

-If you have any doubt, then don’t hesitate in confronting the seller that the ruby is a lead glass filled one or not.
+If you have any doubts, then don’t hesitate in confronting the seller that the ruby is a lead glass filled one or not.
 Good jewelers will disclose the true information without any reluctance, helping you make an informed decision.